-- Christians in Recovery® (CIR) is 501 (c)(3) not for profit organization.
+- Christians in Recovery® (CIR) is a part of the 501 (c)(3) not for profit organization TechMission.
 CIR is not intended to replace Alcoholics Anonymous, Al-anon, or any other support group.
 The focus of Christians in Recovery is to provide a safe group environment where recovering individuals who have recognized Jesus Christ as their “Higher Power” can gather together and share their struggles and their victories.
-Learn more about Christians in Recovery® here: http://christians-in-recovery.org

 Each group is responsible for its own meeting(s) as well as all interactions and agreements entered into and associated with their individual meetings.
-The role of the head office of Christians in Recovery is solely to handle correspondence and inquiries directed to Christians in Recovery headquarters, to issue annually renewable charters to groups, to provide group materials, to act as a central contact uniting the
+The role of the head office of Christians in Recovery is solely to maintain the free resources on the website at http://christians-in-recovery.org.

 Each local group may vary its meetings in activity and format.
-Meetings should be kept simple, usually no more than ninety minutes in length, with a time of fellowship and refreshments to follow.
+We recommend that meetings be kept simple, usually no more than ninety minutes in length, with a time of fellowship and refreshments to follow.
 While meetings may open with a brief teaching, CIR is intended to function as a support group and not as a Bible Study.

 1. We admitted we were powerless over our addictions and dysfunctional behaviors and that our lives had become unmanageable.

 2. Came to believe that God, a Power greater than ourselves, could restore us to sanity and stability.